 Messier 46 is an open cluster in Puppis constellation.
 It is pretty low above horizon at my location, so I needed to wait for convenient moment to catch it.
 This moment has come at the end of March this year – transparency was pretty good, but it is usually correlated with poor seeing.
 And it was also the case – star diameter was 3.5 arc sec and no less 🙁 Messier 46 cluster is placed about 5500 light years away, and there is NGC2438 small planetary nebula visible in the cluster.
-But in three dimensional world this nebula is somewhere in the half of the way to M46.
+But in three dimensional world this nebula is somewhere in the half of the way to M46 open cluster.
 If you will take a closer look to this frame you will also spot small reddish bubble in the middle top part – this is another planetary nebula – PK 231 +04 1.

-Large version here http://astrojolo.com/wp-content/uploads/2017/06/2017-03-28-M46-2.jpg
+Large version here https://astrojolo.com/wp-content/uploads/2017/06/2017-03-28-M46-2.jpg